Domperidone for Breasfeeding / Chestfeeding

 Are there side effects for myself?
 What about my baby?

 Parent: Side effects are uncommon.
-Side effects can be dry mouth (2%), headache (≤1%), migraines (≤1%) and less commonly include stomach upset, dizziness, irritability, and fatigue.
+Side effects can be dry mouth (2%), headache (≤1%), migraines (≤1%) and less commonly include digestive symptoms, dizziness, irritability, and fatigue.

-- Abnormal heart rhythm with domperidone is rare.
-Symptoms of serious abnormal heart rhythm include: dizziness, palpitations, low heart rate, shortness of breath or fainting.
+- Serious abnormal heart rhythm symptoms: dizziness, palpitations, low heart rate, shortness of breath or fainting.
 If you experience these symptoms seek emergency medical attention.

-Baby: Domperidone is not reported to cause side-effects in babies and is considered compatible with breastfeeding/chestfeeding.
+Baby: Domperidone is not known to cause side-effects in babies and is considered compatible with breastfeeding/chestfeeding.

 How do I stop domperidone?

-Domperidone should never be stopped suddenly.
-A plan to taper off of domperidone should be made with your prescriber.
-Stopping suddenly can cause withdrawal symptoms including insomnia, agitation, anxiety, panic attacks, and depression.
+- Domperidone should never be stopped suddenly.
+A tapering plan should be created with your prescriber.
+Stopping abruptly can cause withdrawal symptoms including insomnia, agitation, anxiety, panic attacks, and depression.

-- If you no longer wish to breastfeed/chestfeed, a taper is still recommended.
+- If you no longer wish to breast/chestfeed, a taper is still recommended.

 - Once milk supply is established, tapering off the medication should be attempted.